The Shaker Store will be open for in-person shopping May 28, 2022! It will remain open Monday through Saturday from 10am-4:30pm.

 During our scheduled season, we welcome all visitors to the Sabbathday Lake Shaker Village to share in the experience of this active site of work and worship.
 We request that all visitors remember that this site is a home and to respect the privacy and work schedules of the Shaker Community.

-With the exceptions of the Shaker Store and Museum Visitors’ Center, access to any building is by guided tour only.
+With the exceptions of the Shaker Store, Museum Visitors’ Center, and Granary access to any building is by guided tour only.

 Museum Visitors' Center